 All the claims are handled in the U.S.

-A: As fixed coverage plans only pay a fixed amount for each procedure and you will have to pay the difference yourself, the insurance companies have no incentives to negotiate the fees on your behalf as they are still going to pay the same fixed amount in either case.
+As fixed coverage insurance plans only pay a fixed amount for each procedure and you will have to pay the difference yourself, the insurance companies have no incentives to negotiate the fees on your behalf as they are still going to pay the same fixed amount in either case.
 Repricing the claims (negotiating the charges) in PPO network costs a good amount of money and as the insurance companies pay fixed amount anyway, they do not negotiate the charges.

-Q: When I call the Dr office, do I tell them what insurance plan I have so that they can tell me whether they will accept it or not?
+When I call the Dr office, do I tell them what insurance plan I have so that they can tell me whether they will accept it or not?

 If you would still like to call them in advance, you can provide your insurance plan name, claims administrator name or the insurance underwriter name.

-Q: But, from your experience, can you tell me the list of providers who have been billing directly in my area?
+From your experience, can you tell me the list of providers who have been billing directly in my area?

-A: For a given plan, if there is no PPO network, there is no PPO network, no matter which web site you look at or which agent/broker you buy the insurance from.
+For a given plan, if there is no PPO network, there is no PPO network, no matter which web site you look at or which agent/broker you buy the insurance from.
 It is the exact same plan.